stevegt/promisebase/ROADMAP.md

     - 2000 cdint
 - start RFC 1004 -- auth&auth
     - e.g. authorization by key fingerprint should be via encryption, not by us
+- make wide trees streamable
+    - see note in memtest.sh
 - spike pit
     - accounting
     - disk is network